-In order to for you to view the online homework and pre-lab quizzes, your computer must be configured appropriately.
-We have provided a Practice Quiz that tests all the features you will need.
-You should do the practice quiz on the computer you expect to use for online homework and pre-lab quizzes to make certain that on your computer you are able to view everything you need to see.
-If you have trouble viewing something, the Practice Quiz will tell you how to fix the problem.
+In order to for you to view tutorials and computer assignments (see next section), your computer must be configured appropriately.
+We have provided a Practice Quiz in Moodle that tests all the features you will need.
+In addition OWL has some introductory quizzes that make sure your computer is configured correctly for the OWL homework.
+You should do the practice quiz and OWL introductory quizzes on the computer you expect to use for online homework and pre-lab quizzes to make certain that on your computer you are able to view everything you need to see.
+If you cannot answer correctly, the Practice and OWL Quiz will tell you how to fix the problem.